Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy

 on KTPS, which consists of the symplectomorphisms on $T^*\CP(\Gamma)$ naturally lifted from the action of $\Diff(\Gamma)$ on the base $\CP(\Gamma)$.
 It is given by the pushforward operation of the \emph{microscopic group action} thereof on SPS.
-We will also consider the microscopic action of the subgroup $\Symp(\Gamma,\Omega_0) \subset \Diff(\Gamma)$, which is the subgroup consisting of symplectic diffeomorphisms of the symplectic manifold $(\Gamma,\Omega_0)$, and has its lifting of
+We will also consider the microscopic action of the subgroup $\Symp(\Gamma,\Omega_0) \subset \Diff(\Gamma)$ consisting of symplectic diffeomorphisms of the symplectic manifold $(\Gamma,\Omega_0)$, and has its lifting of